Earth radius: History

 The first published reference to the Earth's size appeared around 350 BC, when Aristotle reported in his book On the Heavens that mathematicians had guessed the circumference of the Earth to be 400,000 stadia.
 Scholars have interpreted Aristotle's figure to be anywhere from highly accurate to almost double the true value.
 The first known scientific measurement and calculation of the circumference of the Earth was performed by Eratosthenes in about 240 BC.
-Estimates of the accuracy of Eratosthenes's measurement range from 0.5% to 17%.
+Estimates of the error of Eratosthenes's measurement range from 0.5% to 17%.
 For both Aristotle and Eratosthenes, uncertainty in the accuracy of their estimates is due to modern uncertainty over which stadion length they meant.

 Around 100 BC, Posidonius of Apamea recomputed Earth's radius, and found it to be close to that by Eratosthenes, but later Strabo incorrectly attributed him a value about 3/4 of the actual size.
 Claudius Ptolemy around 150 AD gave empirical evidence supporting a spherical Earth, but he accepted the lesser value attributed to Posidonius.
 His highly influential work, the Almagest, left no doubt among medieval scholars that Earth is spherical, but they were wrong about its size.